Cargill Celebrates 150 years and Has a Long History of Transport Innovation

 “That’s how we got into ship building and ocean transportation, because the U.S. government asked us,” said Paul Hillen, vice president for global marketing.
 “And Port Cargill was right here in Minnesota and we launched a lot of those ships and barges right on the Minnesota River.”

-Cargill has a long history of transport innovation — for example, pioneering new uses for “unit trains,” a string of cars all dedicated to a single commodity, initially meant for coal.
+This company has a long history of transport innovation.
+For example, pioneering new uses for “unit trains,” a string of cars all dedicated to a single commodity, initially meant for coal.
 Cargill saw the approach’s potential for agricultural.

 The company has since become one of biggest the food and commodity suppliers in the world, from eggs for McDonald’s to bulk road salt.

 Cargill’s wide reach has also earned criticism along the way.